StaffanMelin/dstudio/docs/dstudio-doc.md

 This synthesizer can introduce a DC offset into the signal.
 It helps to insert a high pass filter before the DSynthVar.
 (See demo 3, 7 and 8.)

+### DSm

+TODO.

+Special modulators, currently used by the DSynthVar synthesizer.

+Consider them LFOs that are not linear.

 ### DSampler

 A sample player that uses linear interpolation for pitch changes.